 Although it’s one of the word’s top shore diving destinations, there are many more things to do in Bonaire besides scuba dive.
 Part of the ABC islands of the Lesser Antilles that also include Aruba and Curacao, Bonaire is an extraordinary Caribbean destination for people looking for something beyond the same old beach vacation.

-Whether you’re visiting the island on a cruise or planning a week long vacation or on a Caribbean girlfriends getaway, here’s my personal guide to the top things to know about Bonaire and what everyone should do on their first visit to this fascinating island.
+Whether you’re visiting the island on a cruise, planning a week long vacation or on a Caribbean girlfriends getaway, here’s my personal guide to the top things to know about Bonaire and what everyone should do on their first visit to this fascinating island.

 My mother (travel writer Susan Campbell) and I booked a fully-equipped 3-bedroom penthouse apartment with Terramar Luxury Apartments through SunRentals Bonaire conveniently located in the heart of Bonaire’s capital, the small town of Kralendijk.

 The water visibility was so clear, we could literally see blue parrot fish swimming in the sea from our second story balcony, which alone spanned enough space to host a party of 20 people.

 The second half of the week was spent a five-minute drive away at Divi Flamingo Beach Resort and Casino.
 This all-inclusive resort features world-class snorkelling steps away from the beach bar and can accommodate vegan and specialty diets if you let them know in advance.

 Insider tip: Sunwing has seasonal direct flights from Toronto to Bonaire.
 Flying time is 5 hours 10 minutes.

 Since 1979, Bonaire’s coral reef has been legally protected as a national marine park.
 Since then, Bonaire has been internationally recognized as the shore diving capital of the world.
 Even if you’re not a diver, the good news is you can snorkel some of the healthiest reefs you will ever see in your lifetime.